 Unfortunately in 1986, Spencer passed away and the old log cabin was named the Dave Spencer Center in his honor.
 As Spencer liked to say, “Being handicapped is not a spectator sport.”
 He described it as the difference between “living life and just surviving a disability.”

-As the years rolled by, Purgatory Ski Area became Durango Mountain Resort and the Durango/Purgatory Handicapped Sports Association became the Adaptive Sports Association.
-The old log cabin is still in use but plans are in the works for a new facility.
+As the years rolled by, Purgatory Ski Area became Durango Mountain Resort, then changed back to Purgatory Ski Area, and the Durango/Purgatory Handicapped Sports Association became the Adaptive Sports Association.
+The old log cabin is still in use, but has received a lot of upgrades including an expansion of the building.
 Rest assured, the warm family atmosphere has not and will not change.